Listen to This Article:

 Before you can jump into capturing jaw-dropping photos of food, you’ll need to understand how cameras work!
 While you can take nice photos with the point-and-shoot cameras found on today’s smartphones, professional food photographers typically work with digital cameras that give them more control.

-Many food photographers use digital reflex single-lens (DSLR) cameras.
-These tools allow for manual manipulation of multiple factors, including shutter speed, aperture (the opening in the lens), and ISO (sensitivity to light).
+In either case, these tools allow for manual manipulation of multiple factors, including shutter speed, aperture (the opening in the lens), and ISO (sensitivity to light).
+They also typically offer the user the ability to change the lens to suit the needs of a given shoot.

 To learn more about photography basics, you can self-study using online videos and books, or you can enroll in a photography course or school.

-Strengthen Your Knowledge of Food
+Strengthen Your Knowledge of Food and Food Styling

 Just like portrait photographers need to connect with people and landscape photographers should possess a strong connection with the places they capture, food photographers must understand food.
 While food photographers won’t always need to cook a delicious dish, they may need some knowledge of various culinary terms to properly communicate with chefs, food stylists, and other team members.